Here Are the Best DIY Home Security Systems

-SimpliSafe equipment is attractive, modern and easy to install, and it adds new products all the time.
+SimpliSafe equipment is attractive, modern and easy to install, and the company adds new products all the time.
 SimpliSafe systems work with Alexa and Google Assistant, so it supports voice commands through Amazon Echo and Google Home devices (sold separately).
-SimpliSafe also offers an indoor camera and video doorbell if you’re interesting in monitoring areas of your home.
+SimpliSafe also offers an indoor camera and video doorbell if you’re interested in monitoring areas of your home.

 SimpliSafe’s Monitoring Service